Immigration (New Zealand)

 The Southern Institute of Technology (SIT)

-SIT is a famous New Zealand polytechnic that has branches across the South Island.
+SIT is a well-known New Zealand polytechnic that has branches across the South Island.
+It has advice for students who have moved to New Zealand to study.

-Select the tab Welcome to International Students at the top of the page.
+Select the tab International at the top of the page.

 Choose Living, studying and working in New Zealand from the dropdown menu.